lukso-network/docs/docs/guides/universal-profile/edit-profile.md

 }
 ```

-## Step 4 - Edit our Universal Profile
+## Step 4 - Edit the Universal Profile

 Now that our updated data is encoded, we are ready to set it in our Universal Profile.
 To do so, we will interact with our Universal Profile smart contract via web3.js.

-### 4.1 - Load our EOA
+### 4.1 - Load an EOA

-We will need to interact with the smart contracts from an EOA.
+We will need to interact with the smart contracts from an externally owned account (EOA).

-The first step is to load our EOA using our private key.
+The first step is to load our EOA using our private key from [previous steps](./create-profile#step-1---create-an-eoa).

 ```javascript title="main.js"
 const Web3 = require('web3');